delawaremathguy/ShoppingList14/README.md

 Here are recent updates either of importance (e.g., *bug fixes* or *UI changes*) or of possible coding interest (e.g., *code consolidation or reorganization*) since the first public release of December 4:

-### Update of 6 February, 2021.
+### Update of 7 February, 2021.

+* Discovered a significant difference between simulator-based performance in iOS 14.4 and on-device performance in iOS14.4 involving ShoppingListDisplay, a subview of the ShoppingListTab.
+In short, moving an item from the PurchasedItemsTab to the ShoppingListTab was not properly updating ShoppingListTab as it had before.
+I have reverted to earlier code and substituted ShoppingListDisplay2 to address the problem.
+I will contnue to monitor, but my initial reaction is that the problem lies in iOS 14.4.

+### Previous Updates since the iOS 14 Release

-* Added a user preference for sectioning out the PurchasedItemsTab by "in the last N days" and "before that," where N is user-settable in (a somewhat minimal) Preferences tab.
+* (6 Feb) Added a user preference for sectioning out the PurchasedItemsTab by "in the last N days" and "before that," where N is user-settable in (a somewhat minimal) Preferences tab.
 (This is where you will find what were previously called DevTools that were in place only so you could try out the app.)
-* Fixed a bug where the user would be allowed to save a new Item or Location with an empty name string.
+* (6 Feb) Fixed a bug where the user would be allowed to save a new Item or Location with an empty name string.
-* Fixed a bug where AddOrModifyItemView would not inherit the Core Data managedObjectContext when presented as a sheet.
+* (6 Feb) Fixed a bug where AddOrModifyItemView would not inherit the Core Data managedObjectContext when presented as a sheet.
-* Updated Core Data saving strategy to be less aggressive and performed through .onDisappear() modifiers and when the app enters the background.
+* (6 Feb) Updated Core Data saving strategy to be less aggressive and performed through .onDisappear() modifiers and when the app enters the background.
-* Slight change to the SwiftUI App struct code with updated comments.
+* (6 Feb) Slight change to the SwiftUI App struct code with updated comments.
-* Default unknown location object now created lazily, rather than on startup.
+* (6 Feb) Default unknown location object now created lazily, rather than on startup.
-* Adding a new Item from the PurchasedItemsTab will use whatever search text is present in the SearchBar as the suggested name of the new Item.
+* (6 Feb) Adding a new Item from the PurchasedItemsTab will use whatever search text is present in the SearchBar as the suggested name of the new Item.
-* A custom init() method was added to the AddOrModifyItemView to support defaulting the Item name, and the code of AddOrModifyItemView has been simplified.
+* (6 Feb) A custom init() method was added to the AddOrModifyItemView to support defaulting the Item name, and the code of AddOrModifyItemView has been simplified.
-* Similar code modifications have been made to AddOrModifyLocationView.
+* (6 Feb) Similar code modifications have been made to AddOrModifyLocationView.
-* Updated screenshots and README.
+* (6 Feb) Updated screenshots and README.

-### Previous Updates since the iOS 14 Release

 * (5 Jan) Fixed an issue where a shopping Item might be deleted in one AddOrModifyItemView in the app, while a second AddOrModifyItemView was still open on the Item in a different tab.  (*See comments in AddOrModifyItemView.swift*.)
 * (5 Jan) Fixed an issue where a new Location was added, but it would not be immediately available to the Picker that allows you to associate an Item with it.
 * (30 Dec) Added the ability to send the current shopping list by email (which could then be printed, if you wish), using [MailView by Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView), albeit with apology to the author, since I have made a slight adjustment to the original parameter passing protocol used in MailView.
 Touch the *envelope* icon in the navigation bar in ShoppingListTabView to bring up the mailer (*active only if you have the capability to send mail, which will not be the case when running in the simulator*).